 2.Reason: Goldfish are very dirty fish when they process thier food it goes through thier system fast since thier organs are squished into a tight space.
 Because goldfish create more waste than any other fish when they process their food, they require higher filtration levels than other types of aquarium fish.
-Filters for goldfish should move ten times the water per hour as the size of the tank.
+Filters for goldfish should be either the HOB (hang on the back) or the Canister and move at least ten times the water per hour as the size of the tank.
 For example, if you have a 10 gallon tank, you need a 100 gph filter.
 If you have a 20 gallon tank, you need a 200 gph filter, and so on.

 Setting up the new tank

-Goldfish love to pick up rocks so in my opinion you should use river rocks (you can find them at a Home Improvement store)that way the rocks are to big for the goldfish to get in there mouths and get one stuck in there.
+3. Goldfish love to pick up rocks so in my opinion you should have only an ich of sand or rocks.
+Just enough for them to forage during feeding time or live plants to survive.
+Sand or bare bottom is recommended over gravel since it's easier to keep clean and eliminates choking risk.
 Make sure when you get your rocks that you rinse them well with water to get rid of any debris.
 Then add your rocks carefully in to the tank.
-Next use water that you have let sit out in a jugs or buckets for 24 hours so that the toxins have had a chance to evaporate from the water (chorine, bleach, ect....) to fill up the tank with.
-When you add the water to your tank place a flat dish in the bottom of the tank on top of your rocks so it doesnt splash the water so much.
+When adding the water to your tank add a Dechlorinator and place a flat dish in the bottom of the tank on top of your rocks so it doesnt splash the water so much.
 When done remove the dish.
-Dechlorinator is another option since chloramine won't dissipate over time from water.

 Lights and Heaters

-Goldfish need light, just like you and I. You will also need a light if you choose to keep live plants in the tank.
+4. Goldfish need light, just like you and I. You will also need a light if you choose to keep live plants in the tank.
 Heaters are not necessary in a goldfish tank.
-All goldfish can live in water temperatures from Mid 80s F to quite cold.
-Slim-bodied goldfish can tolerate low temperatures just above freezing; however, some fancy goldfish cannot tolerate water temperatures lower than around 55 degrees F. So, unless you want your tank at a constant temperature, goldfish don't need a heater.
+All goldfish can live in (water) temperatures from 78 degrees F to quite cold.
+Slim-bodied goldfish can tolerate low temperatures just below (above) freezing; however, (some?) fancy goldfish cannot tolerate water temperatures lower than around 55 degrees F. So, unless you want your tank at a constant temperature, goldfish don't need a heater.
 It is often more necessary to cool the water during the hot summer months.
 You can do this quite inexpensively by placing a small table fan so that it blows over the top of the water.
 There are also cooling fans made especially for aquariums.